Zeex/samp-server-cli/README.md

-This is a shell script that lets you quickly start your SA-MP server from the command line without opening, editing, and saving `server.cfg` every time.
-It's usually useful during development.
+This is a shell script that lets you quickly start your SA-MP server from the command line without opening, editing, and saving server.cfg every time.
+It generates a new server.cfg based on specified command line arguments and  starts the server.
+This can make it much easier to test various scripts and plugins during development (I use it for testing plugins).

 How to use it
 -------------